Your Ultimate Residential HVAC Checklist

 Call an HVAC professional when necessary

 While you can generally handle air filter changes, dirt removal, and other simple maintenance tasks, there will be times when you want to call an HVAC technician.
-Examples of such situations include:
+Examples of such situations could include handling the pulleys, checking the wiring, and carrying out maintenance on the drain lines.

 • The outdoor unit will not shut off and/or makes loud and unusual sounds